oracleapolloo/WRO-FUTURE-ENGINEERS-2025/README.md

 * `schemes` – Contains a PDF file showing the full documentation, wiring, and electromechanical schematics of the robot setup.
 * `src` – Full source code for all control components used in the competition
 * `models` – Contains all STL files required for 3D printing the custom components used in the robot.
 * `other` – Contains all other supporting files, including resources used for the creation of this `README.md` and overall documentation.
+* `obstacle challenge & open challenge` – Includes the complete codebase for both challenges.
 ---

 ## 📌 Table of Contents